l1l-01/svg-note/README.md

 # 📝 SVG-Note

-**⚠️ NOTE: This project is still under active development.
-Features and functionality may change, and some parts are incomplete.
-Use with caution! ⚠️**
+**⚠️ NOTE: HTML UI and related backend complete.
+SVG notes UI still in progress. ⚠️**

 **SVG-Note** is an experimental note-taking web app where **SVG images** serve as the database.
 Each note is stored as an SVG element, making the database a visual representation of your notes.
 This project explores the intersection of **data storage** and **visualization** in a playful, unconventional way.